Creamy mushroom rice with porcini

 That must have come from the strange and quite extreme Italian addiction to the so-called funghi (mushrooms in Italian).
 Italians are nuts about mushrooms.

-Bring an Italian to the forest, and he will come out with seven fully loaded sacks of mushrooms, and all you’ll hear in between will be the “dio mio” screams .every two minutes.
+Bring an Italian to the forest, and he will come out with seven fully loaded sacks of mushrooms.
+In between, all you’ll hear are the ” Dio mio” screams every two minutes.

 where to find porcini mushrooms